 This is one of those cleaning hacks where you scratch your head and wonder why you didn't think of it in the first place.

-Cleaning blenders the old-fashioned way with the scrub brush, hot water and dish soap is a one of the more frustrating dish tasks, between squeezing those bristles beneath the blades, scrubbing stains off the sides — and don't even get us started with all that rinsing.
+Cleaning blenders the old-fashioned way with a sponge, blender-cleaning brush (or scrub brush), hot water and dish soap is one of the more frustrating dish-washing tasks, between squeezing those bristles beneath the blender blades, scrubbing stains off the sides — and don't even get us started with all that rinsing.

 Ready to give it a try?